AnneHartebrodt/earth-ml-sensitivity/README.md

 # Sensitivity and Uncertainty of Machine learning models

+Bernett et. al [3] have shown that many protein-protein interaction tools suffer from a subtle form of data leakage due to homology leading to inflated accuracies in prediction tools.
+They have shown that when training on randomly split data sets, the prediction accuracies are really high due to homology in the training and test sets, making it easy for the model to predict the PPIs.
+However, accuracies drop when spliting the training data in such a way, that the homology between the training and test sets are reduced.

-The goal of this repository is to highlight challenges when training predictive models in biomedical science with limited data availability and shifts in data distributions which are hard to forsee and hard to predict.
-On the example of a small model for the prediction of nanobody melting temperature, we will highlight a common pitfall when training models based on sequences.
+On the example of a small model for the prediction of nanobody melting temperature, we will highlight this pitfall when training models based on sequences.
 Notably, sequences which are highly similar to sequences which have been 'seen' by the model during training are easier to predict than sequences which are dissimilar.
-The question a user of the model will have is how well they can expect their model to perform on data which is dissimilar to the sequences in the training data.

-Bernett et. al [3] have shown that many protein-protein interaction tools heavily rely in homology to predict interactions.
-They have shown that when training on randomly split data sets, the prediction accuracies are really high.
-However, accuracies drop when spliting the training data in such a way, that the homology between the training and test sets are reduced.

-This is not only a problem for sequence data.
+Data leakage is not only a problem for sequence data.
 In many predictive tasks, a major question is whether good test accuracies on the test split of the training data translate well into real life.
-In the biomedical domain, data is ridden with batch effect, systematic shifts in the data, which may lead to a drastic drop in performance when the predictor is used on the novel data set.
-Usually the performance of a model trained on data from one hospital is worse on data from a different hospital.

-## Data
-NbThermo [1] is a literature curated database containing 567 nanobody (smaller antibodies) sequences, their melting temperature and various metadata such as experimental technique.
+Hidden forms of data leakage may lead to overconfident accuracy estimates for certain predictors.
+In biomedicine and diagnostics this needs to be avoided at all costs, as it can lead to negative outcome for patients.

+# Investigation of a model to predict the melting temperature of peptides
-## Model
+## Data & Model
-TEMPRO [2] is a model specifically designed and train to predict the melting temperature of shorter peptide sequences.
+As a model, we use the TEMPRO [2] model specifically designed and train to predict the melting temperature of shorter peptide sequences.
 The authors claim that their model achieves superior performance to existing models and baseline, 'standard' machine learning predictors.
 The authors use a well established approach to training their model, creating an 80:20 train:test split.
+NbThermo [1] is a literature curated database containing 567 nanobody (smaller antibodies) sequences, their melting temperature and various metadata such as experimental technique.
+This database and additional sequences have been used in TEMPRO to predict the melting temperature.

-### Changes to the tempro model in this repository
+## Changes to the TEMPRO model in this repository
 - Early stopping has been intoduced to avoid excessive training, as the model tends to overtrain quickly due to the lack of data.
 - A smaller model for the embedding sizes has been used for quicker training.
 The embeddings can be drop-in replaced with larger embedding models if required.
 - The test setup has been modified to include a train-test-validation split, where the data is initally split into two